 The Company also has relationships with local financial institutions, including RCBC, Philippine Veterans Bank and Union Bank of the Philippines, that issue pre-paid remittance debit cards offered to the Company's customers.
-See "- Services - Money Transfer Services - Domestic Remittances."
+See "Business - Services - Money Transfer Services - Domestic Remittances" on page 94 of this Prospectus.
 With these cards, customers can load the cards at any LBC branch and beneficiaries can withdraw cash from the remittance cards at any of the partner banks' ATMs and branch offices.
 These cards, which are powered by VISA, are also available for use at any location where VISA cards are accepted.